Baldrs draumar

 A scholarly estimation has dated Baldrs draumar to be no younger than from the middle of the 10th century, or 950 A.D.
 [1] Which would make it close to 1100 years of age.

 It has been suggested that Baldrs draumar is perhaps older than the poem Völuspá (e.
-Prophecy of the seeress), and that the author of Völuspá was influenced by the völva in Baldrs draumar when composing Völuspá.
-The poems do share some material, specifically when they talk about Baldr’s death and how he is later avenged.
+Prophecy of the Seeress), and that the author of Völuspá was influenced by the völva in Baldrs draumar when composing Völuspá.
+The poems share some material, specifically when discussing Baldr’s death and how he is later avenged.
 That is told in stanza 11 of Baldrs draumar and st. 32-33 in Völuspá.
-[2]
+[1]

 In addition to that, Baldrs draumar is also thought to predate the old Eddic poem Þrymskviða (e.
 Lay of Thrym).
 Like Völuspá, Þrymskviða also shares material with Baldrs draumar.
-The 1st stanza Baldrs draumar is almost identical the 14th stanza of Þrymskviða, apart from the last sentence.
-It’s has been theorized that Þrymskviða used the stanza from Baldrs draumar, rather than the other way around.
-[3]
+The 1st stanza Baldrs draumar is almost identical to the 14th stanza of Þrymskviða, apart from the last sentence.
+It has been theorized that Þrymskviða used the stanza from Baldrs draumar, rather than vice versa.
+[1]

 Who is the author of Baldrs draumar?